IBM/watson-stt-wer-python/README.md

 python models.py
 ```

-The script requires a type (one of base_model,custom_model,corpus,word,grammar) and an operation (one of list,get,create,update,delete,train)
+The script requires a type (one of base_model,custom_model,corpus,word,grammar) and an operation (one of list,get,create,update,delete)
 The script optionally takes a config file as an argument with `-c config_file_name_goes_here`, otherwise using a default file of `config.ini` which contains the connection details for your speech to text instance.
 Depending on the specified operation, the script also accepts a name, description, and file for an associated resource.
 For instance, new custom models should have a name and description, and a corpus should have a name and associated file.